 You see Brothers and Sisters the way we have been taught about asking, seeking and knocking, does not stand up to the biblical evidence on the topic nor does it even stand up to reason when you think about it.

 (Mat 7:7) Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you:

 (Mat 7:8) For every one that asketh receiveth; and he that seeketh findeth; and to him that knocketh it shall be opened.

 Here is how we have been taught to think about this biblical precept:

 First ask and you will receive.
-Well if I receive simply from asking then why do I seek and knock?
-If I receive just from asking why do I need to find anything?
-Why does anything need to be opened if I have already received it by asking for it?
+If we receive simply from asking then why do we seek and knock?
+If we receive just from asking why do we need to find anything?
+Why does anything need to be opened if we have already received it by asking for it?

-To justify this line of thinking we are told that asking, seeking and knocking are basically the same actions.
-We are told to keep asking, keep seeking and to keep knocking until we get that which we desire.
+We are told that asking, seeking and knocking are basically the same actions.
+We are told to keep asking, keep seeking and keep knocking until we get that which we desire.
 This is clearly false doctrine!

 (Mat 6:7) But when ye pray, use not vain repetitions, as the heathen do: for they think that they shall be heard for their much speaking.